Augmented reality: Smartphone AR and modern headsets

-Applications
+Uses

-Augmented reality has been explored for many uses, including gaming, medicine, and entertainment.
-It has also been explored for education and business.
+Augmented reality has been explored for many uses, including education and business.
 Some of the earliest cited examples include augmented reality used to support surgery by providing virtual overlays to guide medical practitioners, to AR content for astronomy and welding.
 Example application areas described below include archaeology, architecture, commerce and education.

 Education and training

-Overlays models and step-by-step guidance in real settings (e.g., anatomy, maintenance); systematic reviews report learning benefits alongside design and implementation caveats that vary by context and task.
+AR for education and training can overlay 3D models and step-by-step guidance in real settings (e.g., anatomy, maintenance); systematic reviews report learning benefits alongside design and implementation caveats that vary by context and task.